Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Conclusion

 \section{Conclusion}

-The transition from static foundation models to autonomous agentic systems marks a fundamental shift in artificial intelligence, moving from passive response generation to active and multi-step problem solving.
-As these systems are deployed in increasingly complex and open-ended environments, the ability to adapt to refine behavior, master new tools, and align with specific tasks has become the primary driver of reliability and performance.
-In this paper, we have provided a comprehensive roadmap of this landscape, introducing a unified taxonomy that organizes adaptation strategies into four distinct paradigms based on the locus of optimization and the source of the supervision signal.
+This survey organized agentic AI adaptation around a single question: \emph{when the system underperforms, should we change the agent, the tool, or both---and what signal should drive that change?} The resulting four-paradigm framework (A1/A2/T1/T2) structures a rapidly growing literature along two axes---\emph{locus of optimization} (agent vs.\ tool) and \emph{signal source} (execution-grounded vs.\ output-evaluated)---and grounds the abstract taxonomy in three concrete mechanisms: post-training, memory, and skills.

-Our framework reveals that the design space of agentic adaptation is defined by the tension between monolithic and modular evolution.
-The agent centric paradigms, A1 (Tool Execution Signaled) and A2 (Agent Output Signaled), offer high parametric flexibility, allowing models to internalize tool mechanics and complex reasoning strategies through direct environmental feedback or holistic outcome evaluation.
-However, these approaches often incur high computational costs and risk catastrophic forgetting.
-Conversely, the tool centric paradigms, T1 (Agent Agnostic) and T2 (Agent Supervised), shift the burden of adaptation to the peripheral ecosystem.
-By treating tools and even other graduated agents as modular and optimizing components, these paradigms enable system level flexibility and significant data efficiency.
+The design space is defined by the tension between monolithic and modular evolution.
+Agent-centric paradigms (A1, A2) offer high parametric flexibility, allowing models to internalize tool mechanics and complex reasoning strategies through direct environmental feedback (A1) or holistic outcome evaluation (A2).
+However, these approaches incur high computational costs and, for A2 in particular, risk degrading previously learned capabilities when the agent is adapted to new domains.
+The degree of forgetting is paradigm- and method-dependent: on-policy RL with reverse-KL regularization exhibits less forgetting than SFT in some settings~\citep{chen2025retaining}, and T2-style modular adaptation avoids the problem structurally by keeping the core agent frozen.

-A critical insight emerging from our analysis is the symbiotic inversion represented by the T2 paradigm.
-Rather than treating the foundation model as the object of optimization, T2 reframes it as a stable source of supervision, training lightweight subagents such as searchers, planners, and memory curators to serve the frozen core.
-This architectural shift not only decouples skill acquisition from general reasoning but also paves the way for federated agentic systems that can evolve continuously without destabilizing the backbone model.

-Looking forward, the advancement of agentic AI depends on the strategic integration of these paradigms rather than their isolation.
-Future systems will likely leverage a hybrid architecture, combining the reasoning depth of agent centric adaptation with the modular efficiency of tool centric adaptation to achieve robustness and scalability.
-Realizing this potential requires addressing the fundamental challenges of continual adaptation to maintain performance in dynamic streams, safe adaptation to mitigate risks such as reward hacking, and efficient adaptation to enable deployment in resource constrained environments.
-Ultimately, the next generation of intelligent systems will be defined not by a single monolithic model, but by the principled orchestration of stable reasoning cores supported by specialized and adaptive tools.